-Part of the charm of Puglia, Southern Italy’s rising star, is its slow approach to everyday life.
-Centuries-old farmland is hemmed by a superb sun-bleached sandy coast and travellers looking for a little more authenticity, are spurning Tuscany’s frenetic vibe for the peaceful nature of this region.
+Part of the charm of Puglia is its slow approach to everyday life.
+Southern Italy’s rising star has ancient farmland hemmed by a sun-bleached sandy coast and is where travellers come to escape the frenetic vibe of nearby Tuscany.

 So what does this beautiful region have to offer?
 Here are our top ten suggestions: